Planet 51: Voice cast

+Additional voices are provided by Lewis MacLeod, Emma Tate, Rupert Degas, Pete Atkin, Rebecca Front, Laurence Bouvard, Vincent Marzello and Brian Bowles.

 Production

-Planet 51 is based on the original idea by Jorge Blanco, Marcos Martínez, Ignacio Pérez Dolset and Javier Abad.
+Planet 51 is based on an original idea by Jorge Blanco, Marcos Martínez, Ignacio Pérez Dolset and Javier Abad.
 The film finished production by June 2009.

 The name change from Planet One to Planet 51 was a result of the demands made from another entity branded "Planet One" which produces children and teen TV programmes.
 They made contact with the film's producers early on to resolve the trademark and brand confusion issues.
 The Spanish film company behind it, Ilion Animation Studios, made an offer to the existing entity for all ownership rights to their "Planet One" trademarks and related website URLs.
 Planet One chose not to take that offer and to protect their brand and trademarks that had been active for many years.
 As a result, the film's producers chose to rename the film Planet 51: a reference to the top-secret military base, Area 51, where conspiracy theorists claim that data and specimens from a space alien that landed on Earth in 1947 are stored.

 The character of Lem was named by screenwriter Joe Stillman after Polish science-fiction writer Stanisław Lem.
 Since the film was intended to be a parody of American pulp science fiction shot in Eastern Europe, Stillman thought it would be hilarious to have the name hint about a writer whose works have nothing to do with "little green men" stereotypes.

 Release

 In November 2007, New Line Cinema had picked up the United States distribution rights; the studio itself was to release the film in the summer of 2009.
 However, TriStar Pictures became the film's home after New Line Cinema sold the rights to them through Sony Pictures Worldwide Acquisitions Group.
 According to the Variety magazine, New Line Cinema's owner, Warner, "decided to let the pic go after the producers insisted on a November release, when Warner is releasing its sixth Harry Potter pic."
 The new distributor moved the U.S. release date from the summer of 2009 to November of that year.

-The movie was released in the US on 20 November 2009.

-The movie was then released a week later in Spain, on 27 November 2009, where it was distributed by DeAPlaneta.
+A 3D version of the movie was planned but was scrapped.

 Home media

-The film was released by Sony Pictures Home Entertainment on Blu-ray and DVD on 9 March 2010; it would also see various other rereleases alongside other animated and/or family films by Sony Pictures afterwards, including as part of a triple pack with Surf's Up and The Pirates!: Band of Misfits.
+The film was released by Sony Pictures Home Entertainment on Blu-ray and DVD on 9 March 2010; it would also see various other re-releases alongside other animated and/or family films by Sony Pictures afterwards, including as part of a triple pack with Surf's Up and The Pirates!: Band of Misfits.